yousefamar/x-proto/readme.md

 ## About ##

-This is an unamed project that is a multiplayer WebGL game inspired by Minecraft, Animal Crossing, and Spore.
-One of [Yousef Amar](http://www.yousefamar.com)'s forever projects.
+This is an unamed project that is a multiplayer WebGL game inspired by a bunch of games.
+One of my forever projects.

 ## Project Style Guide ##